North Coast AVA

 5. Sandy Soils: Commonly found in certain parts of Sonoma and Mendocino, sandy soils offer excellent drainage but lower fertility.
 These soils are often chosen for grape varieties that perform well under stress, such as Zinfandel.
 Wines from sandy soils tend to be aromatic and lighter in color, often with a bright, fruit-forward character.

 6. Slate and Schist: Although less common than other soil types, slate and schist can be found in some elevated areas.
 These rocky soils are excellent at retaining heat and offer superb drainage, often leading to smaller yields but highly concentrated flavors in the grapes.
-Varieties like Syrah or Grenache may particularly benefit from these conditions, producing wines with intense flavor profiles and robust structure.

 Discover